ruslan-akhm/polestar/README.md

 ### About
 Polestar.com homepage (older version).
 Built mainly to practice Front-End skills like animations, transitions, interactions and responsive design with CSS and React.

+The app was originally is available Live [on GithubPages](https://polestar-clone.github.io/polestar/)

 ---
 ### Preview